List of All My Children characters: Lincoln Tyler

-A successful attorney and the son of Charles Tyler and his first wife, step-son of Phoebe Tyler.
+A successful attorney and the son of Charles Tyler and Phoebe Tyler.
 He was formerly married to Amy Parker and Kitty Shea and is married to Kelly Cole.
-He returned to Pine Valley in 1995 for the show's 25th anniversary and in 2005 for his mother's funeral.
+He and Kelly decided to move in 1980 so they could have a fresh start.
+He returned to Pine Valley in 1981 for his sister Anne's funeral.
+Then again in 1995 for the show's 25th anniversary and in 2005 for his mother's funeral.